-- (c) Time for Filing.
-A party must file an appendix or supplemental appendix within seven days of filing the party's brief. - (d) Number of Copies.
-A pro se party proceeding in forma pauperis may file only one paper copy of the appendix or supplemental appendix, except that an incarcerated pro se party is not required to file an appendix.
+(c) Time for Filing.
+A party must file an appendix or supplemental appendix within seven days of filing the party's brief, except that an incarcerated pro se party is not required to file an appendix.
+This filing should be made electronically by ECF filers, and non-ECF filers must file a single paper appendix.
+Where multiple parties are on one side of an appeal, they are strongly urged to file a joint appendix.